LivelyCarpet87/Mindustry-HTTP-Wrapper/README.md

 # Predictable questions

 ## Why is the interface ugly?
-Because this project does not need a beautiful interface to function, it is a collection of links that trigger different server responses.
-It currently does not give any output back to the user interface because I still cannot get `pexpect` to parse the Mindustry CLI output.
-Instead, just look at your server to see if anything happened.
+Because this project does not need a beautiful interface to function, it is a collection of links and forms that trigger different server responses.

-## Why can't I issue any commands that requires input?
+## Why can't I issue arbitrary commands by default?
 I believe that it is a horrible security practice to expose a web app that has priveleged access to a shell that can run arbitrary code, then hoping that it never gets abused.
 Instead of investing in a lot of security filtering, I instead elected to whitelist inputs.
+However, if you are understand the risks (hopefully), you can change the settings under the server configuration.

 Feel free to extend the code in any way to add more features, or just open a pull request asking me to.